databricks/databricks-sdk-py/docs/workspace/secrets.rst

         or revoked access.

         Throws `RESOURCE_DOES_NOT_EXIST` if no such secret scope exists.
 Throws `RESOURCE_ALREADY_EXISTS` if a permission for the principal already exists.
-Throws `INVALID_PARAMETER_VALUE` if the permission is invalid.
+Throws `INVALID_PARAMETER_VALUE` if the permission or principal is invalid.
 Throws `PERMISSION_DENIED` if the user does not have permission to make this API call.

         :param scope: str
           The name of the scope to apply permissions to.